-While an undergraduate student, Sierra was a member of the Indigenous Health Adaptation to Climate Change (IHACC) group where she conducted research on the factors impacting retention of mosquito nets among Indigenous Batwa in Uganda and qualitative field-work on the lived experience of acute gastrointestinal illness among the same population.
+While an undergraduate student, Sierra was a member of the Indigenous Health Adaptation to Climate Change (IHACC) group where she conducted research on the factors impacting retention of mosquito nets among Indigenous Batwa in Uganda and qualitative research on the lived experience of acute gastrointestinal illness among the same population.

 M Shan, M Deng J Baumgartner, E Carter, S Clark.
 M Ezzati, L Jiarong, F Yu, X Yang.
 (2017).
 A user-centered iterative engineering approach for advanced biomass cookstove design and development.
 Environmental Research Letters.
 Special Issue. https://doi.org/10.1088/1748-9326/aa804f.